apache/systemds/algorithms-regression.md

 The log of a likelihood ratio between two nested models, times two, is known to approach a $\chi^2$ distribution as $n\to\infty$ if both models have fixed parameter spaces.
-But this is not the case for the “saturated” model: it adds more parameters with each record.
+But this is not the case for the "saturated" model: it adds more parameters with each record.
 In practice, however, $\chi^2$ distributions are used to compute the p-value of $G^2$ [[McCullagh1989]](algorithms-bibliography.html).
 The number of degrees of freedom \#d.f. and the treatment of dispersion are the same as for